Imaginary Numbers

 AC (Alternating Current) Electricity changes between positive and negative in a sine wave.

-If you combine two AC currents they may not match properly, and it can be very hard to figure out the new current.
+When we combine two AC currents they may not match properly, and it can be very hard to figure out the new current.

-But using imaginary numbers and real numbers together makes it a lot easier to do the calculations. |
+But using complex numbers makes it a lot easier to do the calculations.

-And the result may be "Imaginary" current, but it could still hurt you! |
+And the result may have "Imaginary" current, but it can still hurt you!

 Quadratic Equation